Mohan-Raj-Codecs/Python/Discord Bot/Password_Auth/README.txt

 2. Admin has Access to start and stop server
 3. Owners has Access to add Admins and Owners , and has Access to Server
 4. god can Remove Roles from user's and have FULL ACCESS
+5. This Bot will Require you to Enter password if you are interacting with Linux Server

 !!!!!!!!!!!!!!!WARNINGS!!!!!!!!!!!!!! :
 # god Members can Remove Roles and have FULL ACCESS , So Only paste Trustable ID's
+# This asks you to Enter Password of Linux server you were Interacting with, So use it only in Private Servers

+Example Commands :

+$start My_Linux_Password

+$status

+$me

+$add admin @Dummy_User

+$force_start My_Linux_Password